 Mix Script applies to the whole Mix and is stored in the Mix Script parameter.
-Tip: For oganisational purposes it can be considered best practise to put in here all the scripts used by the Mix.
+Tip: For organisational purposes it can help if you put all the scripts used by the Mix in Mix Script parameter.
+That said, you will find that some templates contain generator-specific script code in the Generator Script parameter, and you might choose to put cell-specific script code in the Cell Script parameter.